Smoked Salmon

 Pro Tips

-- Keep in coldest part of refrigerator, away from other foods to prevent odor transfer
+- Store away from strong-smelling foods to prevent odor transfer

 Origin & Heritage